Obarun/66/doc/66-tree.md

 #### Options

-- **-h**: prints this help.
+- **-h, --help**: prints this help.
-- **-f**: fork the process and lose the controlling terminal.
+- **-f, --fork**: fork the process and lose the controlling terminal.
 This option should be used only for a shutdown process.

 #### Usage examples